popotyoro/GHTemplateTest/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: YYYY Feature request
 about: Suggest an idea for this project
+pipelines: mogemoge
-title: ''
+title: 'motyo'
-labels: ''
+labels: 'hotyo'
 assignees: ''

 ---